 If you’d like to add entertainment to your plan, Telstra TV is also available from an extra $9 per month.
-This package includes the Telstra TV set-top box, which allows you to stream the likes of Netflix, Stan, Foxtel Now, and Kayo, plus watch free-to-air television and buy and rent movies from Telstra TV Box Office.
+This package includes the Telstra TV set-top box, which allows you to stream the likes of Netflix, Stan, Foxtel Now, Amazon Prime Video, and Kayo, plus watch free-to-air television and buy and rent movies from Telstra TV Box Office.

 Customers can add Telstra TV to their 24-month broadband plan for $9 monthly, or buy the box outright for $216.
 Telstra TV is only available to Telstra broadband customers.

 If you’re interested in Foxtel, you can bundle the pay TV service in with your Telstra NBN plan.
 Foxtel from Telstra is available on a 12-month contract, and two add-on packages are available: Entertainment + Drama from $30 per month, and Entertainment + Sport from $39 monthly.
 Added to a $90 unlimited data NBN plan, and you’ll pay $120 per month for Entertainment + Drama, and $129 for Entertainment + Sport.